cjbarrows/morbles/README.md

 [ ] additional game components? steal from that programming game (Turing Tumble)?
     [ ] toggle bit?
-        - I used vectr.com to do some vector drawing last time [ ] should it count as success if you still have balls left / balls in play?
+        - I used vectr.com to do some vector drawing last time [ ] need to handle balls coming down the "right lane" of the toggle [ ] should it count as success if you still have balls left / balls in play?
 [ ] unsubscribe to map editor subscriptions
 [ ] BUG: you shouldn't be able to "uncomplete" a level